Afrisnake/iNaturalist-Scraper-and-Data-Pipeline/README.md

 This file must be edited by the user to include a valid iNaturalist *username* and *password*.

 - **inat_search_params.py**<br/>
 This editable file is the 'control panel' of the application.
 User sets the values of key variables, which are imported into the main script to control the scrape job.
 The following variables can be manipulated.
-Click on this link to access the [iNaturalist 'Explore'](https://www.inaturalist.org/observations) page mentioned below.
+This link accesses the [iNaturalist 'Explore'](https://www.inaturalist.org/observations) page mentioned below.
 <pre>
       place_id : int
           Numerical code representing the geographic region for the scrape job